 Things to Consider

-Cost: While it may seem like the cross platform option will work out to be the least expensive option for you, it doesn’t really pan out like that and you’ll end up paying more.
+Cost: While it may seem like the cross-platform option will work out to be the least expensive option for you, it doesn’t really pan out like that and you’ll end up paying more.
 Consult with your developer and ask what the least expensive solution will be.
-Just remember that with a cross platform app, you may pay more, but in the end, there’s a bigger target audience so you’ll end up with more bang for your buck.
+Just remember that with a cross-platform app, you may pay more, but in the end, there’s a bigger target audience so you’ll end up with more bang for your buck.

 Features: Talk to the developer about the features associated with each app: Native and cross-platform.
-Find out what limitations each options have as well.
+Find out what limitations each option have as well.
 Knowing the app’s functionality will allow you to make a wise decision based on what you want your app to do when it is in the hands of users.

 READ ALSO: iPad app development